 “But what about Mira?”

-It was a snowy afternoon.
+It was a dark and snowy afternoon.

-But my sneakers were icy cold and I was already sniffling.
+My sneakers were icy cold and I was already sniffling.

 After lunch, I opened the letter.
 I had been admitted into the University of North Carolina at Chapel Hill, for my full-time MBA.

-I finished whatever I had to do, became vocal in my project, delivered what was required of the team much before the deadlines and over the next weeks was sauntering into the office oblivious to the cold sneakers.
+I finished whatever I had to do, became vocal in my project, delivered what was required of the team much before the deadlines, and over the next weeks was sauntering into the office oblivious to the cold sneakers.
 I dried them by the heater at night at the place I was sharing with 6 others.

 Life was not bad.
 USA, MBA.